jackxxu/service_flow/README.md

 <img src='https://www.worksmartsystems.com/images/C3_4StationL3.gif' width="35%" height="35%" align="right" />

 A small, simple, and elegant component/function orchestration framework for Python, `service-flow` enables separation of a functionality into single-responsibility and bite-size functions/service objects, which are testable and reuseable.
 It further helps with readability and maintainability of the embedding application.
-It supports both sync and async middlewares.
+It supports both sync and async services.

 - [Implementation](#implementation)
   - [flow](#flow)